Tanzania Safari Cost 2026: Budget to Luxury Price Guide

 The cheapest months are typically during the long rainy season in April and May.
 Many lodges offer significant discounts during this time, but you should be prepared for potential disruptions due to weather.
 The shoulder seasons (like November and early December) can also offer better pricing than the peak dry season.

-A common guideline is to budget $10 to $20 per person, per day for your main safari guide.
-For lodge and camp staff, you can either tip individuals or leave an amount in a general staff tip box, often around $5 to $10 per person, per day.
+A common guideline is to budget $50 per safari guide per day.
+For lodge and camp staff, you can either tip individuals or leave an amount in a general staff tip box, often around $10 per person, per day.

 Feeling more confident about budgeting for your adventure?
 The key is to work with an expert who can tailor an itinerary to your specific budget and interests.
 Contact Duma Explorer for a custom quote and let their team of specialists design the perfect Tanzanian safari for you.